-The noises in the house became at length so remarkable, that her father declared he could stay in it no longer; and they were not only audible to every body in it, but to the passengers in the street, who stopped to listen to them as they passed.
-Mrs. H-- said in her sleep, that the evil spirits wished to impede the one with whom she prayed, that he might not sever himself from them.
+The noises in the house became at .gth so remarkable, that her father declared he could stay in it no longer; and they were not only audible to everybody in it, but to the passengers in the street, who stopped to listen to them as they passed.
+Mrs. H---- said in her sleep, that the evil spirits wished to impede the one with whom she prayed, that he might not sever himself from them.
 One night after this unusual noise, the spectre appeared to her with a dark and angry aspect; she fled, and fell on the threshold of the door, and tried to rise, but could not; then she felt a hand on her right arm, and perceived a female form, who raised her from the ground.
 On the following day, when she was nearly falling from a false step on the stairs, the same form saved her.
 She was then quite awake.
-In the evening, the spectre appeared and thanked her for praying with him.
+In the evening the spectre appeared and thanked her for praying with him.
 Once he appeared in company with a female form, who appeared tall and wasted, and held a new-born child in her arms.
-This figure, whom Mrs. H-- recognized as the one often seen by the family, knelt and prayed with him.
+This figure, whom Mrs. Hrecognized as the one often seen by the family, knelt and prayed with him.

-The spectre would appear to her even in the fields.
-Thus, as she was once returning from Bottwar with her parents, and another time from Gronau, it came to her as the clock struck seven, and hovered before her; whilst she rather flew than run; so that those with her could not follow, nor could they see her feet touch the earth.
+The spectre would appear to her even Thus, as she was once rein the fields. turning from Bottwar with her parents, and another time from Gronau, it came to her as the clock struck seven, and hovered before her; whilst she rather flew than run; so that those with her could not follow, nor could they see her feet touch the earth.
 The spectre preceded her all the way till they reached the kitchen, where she knelt and prayed with it; after which it would speak with her-sometimes saying, "Now a sun rises within me, or shines in me."

 She once asked him, if he could hear other people speak as well as her.
 He answered, "I hear them through you.
-When you hear others, you think what they speak; and I read your thoughts."
+When you hear others, you think what they speak; and I read your thoughts." spirit is absent on an urgent affair, which is occurring in your family-and of which you will hear on Wednesday-and without her you could not endure me."
+In the morning she related what the spectre

 On asking him why he made these noises; he said, it was to make men think of him, which afforded him consolation and refreshment.
 Whenever she played on the pianoforte and sang, the spirit always began to knock on the wall-especially when she sang "How great is thy goodness."